MICHAEL DUGGAN – EXECUTIVE DIRECTOR

 Jonathan has worked at Domus since 1998.
 He has served as a youth worker, Domus House coordinator, Domus House director, director of summer camp, director of after-school, director of social services, and chief community officer.
 Jon oversees infrastructure and technology as well as our out-of-school programs, including a large community center, two after-school programs operated at Stamford public school sites, a middle school out-of-school-time program for a Domus charter school, and two summer camps.
 He was born and raised in Stamford and earned his bachelor’s from the University of Arizona.

-Michael joined Domus in 2006, and he leads the Chester Addison Center, a vibrant youth and family-centered community hub in the Waterside neighborhood.
+Michael joined Domus in 2006, and is co-leader of Domus’ Race Action Committee, a transformative agency-wide initiative that seeks to challenge and sustain Domus and the communites we serve.
+Michael was the director of the Chester Addison Center, a vibrant youth and family-centered community hub in the Waterside neighborhood until 2019.
 A life-long activist, former Stamford NAACP president, and board member of several educational, social, and religious agencies, Michael received the Kappa Alpha Psi Community Partner Award in recognition of his dedication to Stamford.
 In 2016, Michael was an Aspen Institute presenter on a national panel on “What Every American Should Know.”
-Michael is co-leader of Domus’ Race Action Committee, a transformative agency-wide initiative in its third year that seeks to challenge and sustain Domus and the communities we serve.
 A graduate of Franklin & Marshall College, Michael is an ordained Baptist minister.

 Tom Langan – Chief JUvenile Justice Services Officer